-The Tower District is one of the San Joaquin Valley's most heavily walked neighborhoods - a legacy of its early history when walking and streetcar use were dominant modes.
-The District offers local destinations close to where people live and work, and its gridiron street pattern affords fairly direct routes to those destinations.
+The Tower District is one of the San Joaquin Valley's most heavily walked neighborhoods.
+The District offers local destinations close to where people live and work, and its street pattern affords direct routes to those destinations.

 "Walkability" was mentioned the most by residents when asked "what are your top priorities for change," and shaded sidewalks came in second.
-Walkability is particularly good around Olive Avenue's main street fabric, as evidenced by its high "Walkscore."
+Walkability is particularly good around Olive Avenue's main street fabric, as evidenced by its high "Walkscore" (see Figure 5.2).
 Walkscore is a metric-based index that accounts for the number of destinations in an area and the number of available travel routes.
 It is widely used by community planners and others as a reliable indicator of neighborhood livability.